sbseltzer/kioku-srs/PRINCIPLES.md

 ### Handling/Preventing Failure
 Functions that can fail in non-critical ways should strive to suggest only one way of recovering from a failure.
 They must provide some mechanism to help the user prevent failure.
 This encourages the user to lean toward preventative strategies.

-All API functions must provide a means for the user to be intelligent about their input quality.
-This can be achieved by providing a mechanism for determining their specific requirements, or providing a static mechanism that gives a near-guarantee for perfect input.
+All API functions must provide or have a means for the user to be intelligent about their input quality.

 #### Example: Buffer Size

 One common scenario is the user not providing enough memory to a buffer that they pass to the API to be filled.
 They have 3 choices:
 1. Respond by retrying with more memory until it succeeds.
 1. Use the API to determine how much they need so they can provide perfect input.
 1. Provide input that is as perfect as possible to begin with.
-The library must provided a static way of informing what "perfect as possible" is.
+The library must provided a consistent way of informing what "perfect as possible" is.
 In this case the unlikely failure takes on a critical nature.
 This is where a user may choose to bail.

 The later two, being prevention-based strategies, are by far preferable.
 For large values (we'll say greater than a kibibyte) the second option is preferred.
 Otherwise the third is best.
 One or both may be provided.
 An example would be path concatenation.
-There is a definitive max path size that could be used, but frankly, that could be much longer than is necessary (or safe in the likely case of stack allocation).
+There is a supposed max path size that can be used, but frankly, that can be incorrect and/or dangerous to use (in the case of an unexpectedly large stack allocation).

 In general, the top level user will only care about binary outcomes (success/failure).
 As such, complex failure scenarios (such as filesystem operations) have two options.
 1. Provide a mechanism for inspecting failure in greater detail.